 - in a breach of fiduciary duty case where a competitor has had illegal access to the entity's trade secrets, customers or other proprietary systems; and

 - in a case involving the infringement of intellectual property rights.

-The objective in an accounting for profits is to require the defendant to disgorge all profits made as a result of the infringement.
+The objective in an accounting of profits is to require the defendant to disgorge all profits made as a result of the infringement.

 i Breach of fiduciary duty